Logo preload

 There were a couple speakers talking about UAS systems for assessment.
 I’ve seen dozens of presentations from folks using drones for mapping, but many times it feels like a solution looking for a problem rather than a tool for real immediate value — a case of “shiny object syndrome”.
 At the CAMA conference that wasn’t the case.
 Keith Cunningham from the University of Alaska-Fairbanks talked about what they’re doing with UAS platforms for wildlife, pipeline mapping, and property assessment, with a dozen separate project demonstrations of how they’re using fixed- and rotary-wing platforms for aerial observation.

-I was also thoroughly impressed by King County’s new property assessor tool, which is powered by Spatialest’s CAMA software platform.
+I was also thoroughly impressed by King County’s new property assessment tool, which is powered by Spatialest’s CAMA software platform.
 They’ve built an interactive self-service tool for viewing property value data alongside demographics, neighborhood boundaries, and more.
 AppGeo’s MapGeo product is another excellent solution for towns: a web-based platform for municipal data hosting and analysis.
-There are certainly some interesting tech products in the space, but as I touched on earlier, it’s incumbent on the community to share techniques and best-practices to reduce how often counties are reinventing the wheel.
+There are many interesting tech products in this space, but collaboration remains essential for meaningful progress.
+Communities must share techniques and best practices to reduce the frequency of counties reinventing the wheel.

-Overall URISA and IAAO did a great job putting together a diverse range of talks while keeping an intimate enough setting for real discussion to take place.
-We’re looking forward to work more closely with our local government customers to take what we’ve learned from this community into the Fulcrum platform to make it even more powerful for municipal data collection needs.
+URISA and IAAO organized a diverse set of talks while fostering an intimate environment for genuine discussions.
+We look forward to collaborating more closely with our local government customers to apply these insights effectively.
+By integrating lessons learned from this community, we aim to enhance the Fulcrum platform for municipal data collection needs.